Relocating after divorce – can I take my child with me?

 Relocation cases are emotional, and in all cases it’s best not to make veiled threats.
 Comments such as “well, I’m moving anyway, regardless of what’s decided” are not helpful.

 In a recent case, a five year old child had spent most of his life with his mother.
-She married a Canadian citizen and moved to that country, in contradiction of a court order.
+She married a Canadian citizen and moved to that country, in contravention of a court order.

 Both mother and son were ordered to return to Australia, where the mother told the court she was expecting a baby with her new husband and that she was “relocating to Canada regardless” of whether her older child remained in Australia.